apache/pulsar/site/docs/latest/functions/deployment.md

 Resource | Specified as... | Runtimes
 :--------|:----------------|:--------
-CPU | The number of cores | Cluster run
+CPU | The number of cores | Docker (coming soon)
-RAM | The number of bytes | TODO
+RAM | The number of bytes | Process, Docker
-Disk space | The number of bytes | TODO
+Disk space | The number of bytes | Docker

 Here's an example function creation command that allocates 8 cores, 8 GB of RAM, and 10 GB of disk space to a function: